Topic Menu

 When you apply, you will be asked to prove important parts of your application.
 This means you may have to show documents such as birth certificates, Social Security cards, state ID cards, driver licenses, or passports.
 You may also need documents that show your income and expenses.
 This could include pay stubs, bank statements and proof of rent (such as a lease or rent receipt).
 These documents must be less than 30 days old.

 If you speak limited English, MDHHS must provide you with an interpreter.
 Be sure to tell MDHHS that you need an interpreter or need help understanding documents in English.
-You also have a right to bring your own interpreter if you prefer.
+You also have the right to bring your own interpreter if you prefer.
 The application is available in different languages.
 You can also apply online and have someone help you.

 Getting FIP